Phone cloning

-Phone cloning is the copying of identity from one cellular device to another.
+Phone cloning is the copying of a cellular device's identity to another.

 AMPS cloning

 Analogue mobile telephones were notorious for their lack of security.
 Casual listeners easily heard conversations as plain narrowband FM; eavesdroppers with specialized equipment readily intercepted handset Electronic Serial Numbers (ESN) and Mobile Directory Numbers (MDN or CTN, the Cellular Telephone Number) over the air.
 The intercepted ESN/MDN pairs would be cloned onto another handset and used in other regions for making calls.
 Due to widespread fraud, some carriers required a PIN before making calls or used a system of radio fingerprinting to detect the clones.